Wisdom Teeth Removal Cost: What To Expect (February 2025)

 Most people have their full set of 20 baby teeth by the time they’re two years old.
 Once those fall out, they’re replaced by a permanent set of 32 adult teeth.
 In the front are incisors for cutting and tearing, and farther back are the molars, which are flat for grinding food.

-There are three separate sets of molars that come in fours at the top and bottom of each side of the mouth.
+Three sets of molars come in fours at the top and bottom of each side of the mouth.
 The last set, which typically appears between the ages of 17 and 25, is called the third molars, more commonly known as wisdom teeth.

 For some people, wisdom teeth never emerge.
 For others, they may get stuck, leading to pain, infection, and other dental issues.